 What is a serious personal injury case?

-Serious personal injury case which involves a serious bodily injury.
+Serious personal injury cases involve a serious bodily injury

 - significant disfigurement;

 - loss of a fetus;

 - permanent loss of use of a body organ, member, function, or system;

 - permanent consequential limitation of use of a body organ or member;